 Wilma Theater Managing Director Leigh Goldenberg leads mission-driven and creative organizations, with a commitment to Philadelphia.
-Before she joined the Wilma in March 2020, she served as the Executive Director of Theatre Philadelphia, the region’s theatre marketing and leadership organization.
-During her tenure, she started Philly Theatre Week, a region-wide celebration of theatre performance supported by the National Endowment for the Arts.
-Leigh also drove changes to the Barrymore Awards program with an eye towards inclusion and representation including the implementation of gender inclusive performance awards.
+She joined the Wilma in March 2020 alongside the Cohort of Co-Artistic Directors.From 2017-2020, she served as the first Executive Director of Theatre Philadelphia, the region’s theatre marketing and leadership organization.
+During her tenure, she started Philly Theatre Week, a region-wide celebration of theatre performance and drove changes to the Barrymore Awards program with an eye towards inclusion and representation, including the implementation of gender inclusive performance awards.

-Leigh is the President of the South Philly Food Co-op, a community-owned democratically-controlled organization opening a grocery store in Spring 2020.
-She chairs the Friends of Kirkbride Elementary School, and serves as a Democratic Committeeperson in the First Ward.
-Leigh is an alumn of Leadership Philadelphia’s Connectors and Keepers and Philly Girls Do Good, which celebrates women leaders in community development, and was a Rad Girls nominee for Connector of the Year in 2018.
+Leigh is a past President of the South Philly Food Co-op, a community-owned grocery store that opened in 2020.
+She has been a Democratic Committeeperson in the First Ward since 2018, was the chair of Friends of Kirkbride Elementary School, and is an alumn of Leadership Philadelphia’s Connectors and Keepers and Philly Girls Do Good, which celebrates women leaders in community development, and was a Rad Girls nominee for Connector of the Year in 2018.

 Her work has been featured in local and national outlets including The New York Times, MSNBC, NPR, Fast Company, Forbes, the Wall Street Journal, The Washington Post, and American Theatre Magazine.
 She has written for The Philadelphia Inquirer, Philly Love Notes, and Spoke Magazine and she has appeared on ABC’s The $100,000 Pyramid and the DIY Network’s Kitchen Impossible.
-She lives in South Philadelphia and rides her bicycle around town, often on a tandem with her husband and kid to theatre events and Phillies games.
+She lives in South Philadelphia with her husband and kid, with a garage full of bicycles.